 About this guide

 Remember, doing good isn't a competition and everyone can make a difference.
-Changing just a few habits.
-Watch your lifestyle transform into one that's a little kinder on our planet.
+Changing just a few habits can transform your lifestyle into one that's a little kinder on our planet.

 COVID-19 might be impacting your capacity to refuse plastics and single-use items, but there’s still room to act.
 Try to reuse what you have or store it for donation or recycling later.

 5 reasons to decline single-use plastic

 - It’s made from fossil fuels, using energy and water to produce heat.

-- It’ll still be here in hundreds of years (we only recycle a small percentage).
+- It will still be here in hundreds of years.
+We only recycle a small percentage.

 - It pollutes our waterways and oceans.